-Journalist and Economics Editor of the BBC
+Journalist and Editorial Director at the BBC

 Kamal leads the BBC’s on air economics coverage and makes regular appearances on the Today programme, the Six and Ten O’clock news bulletins, Newsnight and various documentary programmes across television and radio.
 His blog is widely read online.Speaker enquiry